Atmosera-CoPilot-Dev/copilot-examples/iac/iac-readme.md

 # Infrastructure as Code

 This is an example of building some boilerplate infrastructure as code using Docker to wrap a Python Flask hello world app.
+The only requirement is that we run a Python Flask web app in Docker and have it print out "Hello World" in a localhost browser.

+## TODO:

 A very simple prompt in Copilot Chat will get use the basic files we need: